 As Bob and I set sail that first evening I promptly discovered every assumption I made about his sailing ability was wrong.
 Bob was an Intelligence Officer in the Navy and had nothing to do with the ship’s operations.
 In fact, he had only started learning to sail a couple of years ago.
 This was a disappointing setback in my master plan to latch onto a more experienced sailor.
 As we trailed the pack in that first race I remember thinking I was in for a summer of losing and conversations with a septuagenarian about his favorite shows on the Fox news network.

 However, Bob didn’t live up to any of my assumptions on or off the water.
 For instance, he wasn’t slow, or pessimistic, and he doesn’t watch Fox news.
-In fact, he can’t stand it.
-Bob is an energetic, positive thinking progressive, who spent much of his career at the EPA after leaving the Navy.
-On top of not living up to my expectations of older adults, we had a lot in common.
+Instead, Bob is an energetic, positive thinking guy, making the most of life in retirement.
 We quickly became good friends.

 Regardless of our friendship, on the boat, it seemed evident we were not going to be doing much winning.
 Against a backdrop of breathtaking sunsets at the back of the pack we dubbed ourselves ‘Team Gratitude’, after deciding winning was secondary to being on the water with friends week after week.